minshi123/gitlab/doc/user/packages/npm_registry/index.md

 ## Authenticating to the GitLab NPM Registry

 If a project is private or you want to upload an NPM package to GitLab, credentials will need to be provided for authentication.
-Support is available for [OAuth tokens](../../../api/oauth2.md#resource-owner-password-credentials-flow) or [personal access tokens](../../profile/personal_access_tokens.md).
+[Personal access tokens](../../profile/personal_access_tokens.md) are preferred, but support is available for [OAuth tokens](../../../api/oauth2.md#resource-owner-password-credentials-flow).

 CAUTION: **2FA is only supported with personal access tokens:**
 If you have 2FA enabled, you need to use a [personal access token](../../profile/personal_access_tokens.md) with OAuth headers with the scope set to `api`.
 Standard OAuth tokens won't be able to authenticate to the GitLab NPM Registry.

-### Authenticating with an OAuth token
+### Authenticating with a personal access token

-To authenticate with an [OAuth token](../../../api/oauth2.md#resource-owner-password-credentials-flow) or [personal access token](../../profile/personal_access_tokens.md), set your NPM configuration:
+To authenticate with a [personal access token](../../profile/personal_access_tokens.md), set your NPM configuration:

 ```bash
 # Set URL for your scoped packages.